tysoneketone/fake-store/README.md

 ### 4. Deployment

-- This app is deployed with netlify.
-To delpoy new changes, account access to Netlify is required.
+- This app is deployed with netlify and is deployed automatically when changes are merged to the Master branch.

+- Command

   ```bash
   $ yarn build